For Loop

 -

-Initialization: An expression that is executed once when the loop starts.
-It is usually used to initialize a variable for the loop.
+Initialization: An expression that runs once as the loop begins.
+It is typically used to initialize a variable that will be used in the loop.

 -

-Condition: This condition is checked before each iteration.
-If it is true, the code block enclosed in curly braces
+Condition: This is checked before each iteration.
+If true, the code block within the curly braces

 ({ })

-Update: An expression that is executed after each iteration of the block of code.
-It is often used to increase the value of the loop variable.
+Update: An expression that executes after each iteration of the code block.
+It is often used to increment the loop variable.
 The increment operator

 ++